 The issue with treat meals or refeeds is that many people do not understand them, they think they are in a calorie deficit when they really aren’t, and they “treat themselves” on a diet that they actually aren’t doing properly to begin with.
 Another issue is that many people do them too soon into their diet or cutting program and they can’t stop their treat meal and it turns into a treat weekend and suddenly all progress from the entire week is ruined.

 1lb of fat = 3500 calories.
 Your BMR is 1500 and your TDEE is 2500 so your cutting calories are 2000 (these are just examples).
-At 500 calorie deficit per day, you will lose 1lb of fat per week.
-In 7 days, your total calories are 14,000 and you burned 17,500 (which gives you the 3500 calories).
+At a 500 calorie deficit per day, you will lose 1lb of fat per week.
+In 7 days, your total calories are 14,000 and you burned 17,500 (which gives you 3500 calories).
 Let’s say you are on week 1 of your diet and you have lost a pound- go you!
-And then you decide you EARNED that treat meal and it goes from a 600 calorie (totally fine) refeed and turns into an entire weekend where you consume an excess of 3000 calories and now your 1lb of fat loss has went down to 2.4oz.
+And then you decide you EARNED that treat meal and it goes from a 600 calorie (totally fine) refeed and turns into an entire weekend where you consume an excess of 3000 calories and now your 1lb of fat loss has gone down to 2.4oz.
 Less than 1/4 of a pound.

 Who / Where / When

 Who should utilize a refeed?
-Someone who is metabolically adapted (aka is fat adapted), is in a calorie deficit, is losing body fat, and has been on their cutting program for longer than a week.
+Someone who is metabolically adapted (aka is fat-adapted), is in a calorie deficit, is losing body fat, and has been on their cutting program for longer than a week.
 If you are unsure if you are fat adapted- here’s a simple test: if you miss a meal or a meal is late and you turn into the devil, you aren’t fat adapted (ie you are still relying on food to fuel you and not your own stored fat cells).
 If you miss a meal and you are slightly annoyed but still a functioning member of society- you are more than likely fat adapted.

 The when depends on you!
 If you are operating on 2000 calories, your body will start to get used to operating on 2000 calories, meaning in order to lose more weight, you will either have to eat less or move more.
-Adding in a weekly refeed meal can “trick” your body into thinking it’s going to be getting more food, your metabolism with recalibrate, and when you dip back down to your 2000 calories the next day, you should see some fat loss.
-It’s also beneficial if you are loosing too quickly in which case a refeed and then a calorie adjustment is needed.
+Adding in a weekly refeed meal can “trick” your body into thinking it’s going to be getting more food, your metabolism will recalibrate, and when you dip back down to your 2000 calories the next day, you should see some fat loss.
+It’s also beneficial if you are losing too quickly in which case a refeed and then a calorie adjustment is needed.
 They are also a great mental break from your diet WHEN YOU ARE READY!

 The where depends on you!
 I personally don’t recommend having a refeed meal for breakfast as that usually sets up a downward spiral for the rest of the day.
 We like to do our refeeds for dinner, enjoy ourselves, and get right back to it in the morning!